OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 **Note:**

-Here ciphering is added mainly to hide internal information but it's very important to remember that the first protection against tampering of the JWT token is the signature so, the token signature and is verification must be always in place.
+Here ciphering is added mainly to hide internal information but it's very important to remember that the first protection against tampering of the JWT token is the signature.
+So, the token signature and its verification must be always in place.

-### Implementation example
+### Implementation Example

-#### Token ciphering
+#### Token Ciphering

 Code in charge of managing the ciphering.
 [Google Tink](https://github.com/google/tink) dedicated crypto library is used to handle ciphering operations in order to use built-in best practices provided by this library.